 Also known as knee arthroplasty, total knee replacement surgery is offered only in the best hospitals in Delhi.
-There are four steps to a total knee replacement surgery.
+There are four steps to total knee replacement surgery.
 These steps include preparation of the bone, positioning the metal implants, resurfacing the patella and inserting a spacer.
-Before a total knee replacement surgery is performed, Orthopeadics do an evaluation of the medical history, conduct a physical examination, X-rays and other tests like MRI and blood tests.
+Before a total knee replacement surgery is performed, Orthopeadics do an evaluation of the medical history, conducts a physical examination, X-rays, and other tests like MRI and blood tests.
 The doctor then reviews the results and discusses with the patient if total knee replacement surgery is the best option in their case to improve function and relieve pain.
-Other treatment options include physical therapy, medications, injections and other types of surgery.
+Other treatment options include physical therapy, medications, injections, and other types of surgery.

 Diligently following the surgeon’s instructions after the procedure and taking care of the knee replacement and general health are important and necessary to contribute to the success of the total knee replacement surgery.